Validation & Orientation: Understanding Your Scleroderma Diagnosis

 This page provides a general orientation to a scleroderma diagnosis for educational purposes.
 Always consult a specialized rheumatologist to discuss your specific subtype and treatment plan.

-Get notified when new research about Scleroderma is published.
+Get notified when new evidence is published on Scleroderma.